James River bateau: Upper James River transportation

 The bateau became such a useful craft that it was also used for other cargo as well as passenger transportation.
-During the period of 1820 to 1840, at least 500 bateaus and 1,500 bateaumen operated on the James River between Lynchburg, Virginia and Richmond.
+During the period of 1820 to 1840, at least 500 bateaux and 1,500 bateaumen operated on the James River between Lynchburg, Virginia and Richmond.
 Boatmen were nearly all Slave and Free African Americans.
 The use of the bateau sharply declined after 1840 when the James and Kanawha River Canal reached Lynchburg.
 The packet boat and rail took over the cargo.

 Construction details

 The James River bateau was designed for freight and for ease of navigation in the shallow rocky waters of the Upper James.
 Thomas Jefferson, in 1775, recorded the purchase of a bateau in his account book, stating, "Apr.
 29. Rucker's battoe (sic) is 50. f. long.
 4.f. wide in the bottom & 6.f. at top. she carries 11. hhds & draws 13½ I. water."
 Typical bateaus were thought to be about 58 ft long, some shorter, some longer.
 They had no keel to interfere with navigating river rapids and were well adapted to shallow water, having a draft of about 12–18 in when loaded.
 They measured 6–8 ft at the beam.
 The sides varied from 18–24 in in height.
 Very long planks, fastened to ribs, formed the sides and bottom.
 The nose cones were built and attached separately to facilitate maintenance since the ends of the bateau received abuse from the river rocks.
 The bateau had no rudder and was guided by long sweeps that engaged notches formed in the tip of the nose cones.
 The cargo versions had no seats.
 Passenger versions had a canopy and some had oar locks.